GranthikSom/VerticalBar/README.md

 ---

-## ⚡ The "Ponytail" Optimization Architecture
+## ⚡ The Optimization Architecture

 To keep this widget instantaneous, several extreme optimizations were applied. **Do not undo these if you fork.**